Serena Williams

 Williams also won 23 WTA Tour-level doubles titles, including 14 major women's doubles championships, all with her sister Venus.
 The pair was undefeated in major doubles finals, earning the best unbeaten record in major finals in any discipline of the sport.
-The sisters achieved a non-calendar year Grand Slam between the 2009 Wimbledon Championships and the 2010 French Open, which granted them the doubles world No. 1 ranking.
+The sisters achieved a non-calendar year Grand Slam between the 2009 Wimbledon Championships and the 2010 French Open.
 Williams won four Olympic gold medals, three in women's doubles—an all-time joint record in tennis, shared with her sister.
 The duo are the only women in the Open Era to win Olympic gold in both singles and doubles.
 Williams also won two mixed doubles majors, both in 1998.
 She is the only player, male or female, to complete three career Golden Slams—one in women's singles and two in women's doubles.

-The ascent of the Williams sisters has been credited with ushering in a new era of power and athleticism on the women's professional tennis tour.
-Serena is the most recent woman to simultaneously hold all four major singles titles (2002–2003 and 2014–2015), and to win the Surface Slam (major titles on hard, clay and grass courts in the same calendar year), which she accomplished in 2015.
-She is also, with Venus, the most recent player to have simultaneously held all four major women's doubles titles (2009–2010).
+In 2020, the Tennis Channel ranked her as the greatest women's tennis player of all time.